TechDailyAI

 A custom GPT is a saved version of ChatGPT configured for a single purpose, combining your own instructions, uploaded reference files, and chosen tools under a name and icon you can keep private or share.
 More than 3 million have been built, though only around 159,000 are public in the GPT Store.
 That gap tells the real story: most custom GPTs are private, personal tools, not store hits.

-Here's the honest status, because it shapes whether it's worth the effort.
+The honest status matters, because it shapes whether it's worth the effort.
 For an individual on a paid plan, custom GPTs work fine and aren't going anywhere soon.
 But two things have changed.
 The GPT Store, pitched in early 2024 as an App Store moment, never turned into one; payouts sit near three cents a conversation and most listed creators make under a couple hundred dollars a month.
 And in April 2026 OpenAI launched Workspace Agents, the official successor aimed at businesses, which can take actions in your tools and run on a schedule.
 Business and Enterprise accounts will eventually have to migrate their GPTs across.

 What that means for you is simple.
 Build a custom GPT to package a task you repeat, for yourself or a small audience, and it's genuinely useful.
 Build one expecting store income, or as the backbone of a company workflow, and you're working against where the product is heading.